-West Point Grey Academy was founded by four families who envisioned a progressive coeducational independent day school on Vancouver’s west side.
+West Point Grey Academy was founded in 1996 by four families who envisioned a progressive coeducational independent day school on Vancouver’s west side.
 There was no coeducational option in the area at the time, and they wanted all their children, boys and girls, to attend the same school.

 In 1995, Andrew Chan of Hong Kong and Dr. Peter Wong of Vancouver met to discuss opening a school, and soon after invited friends Ronald Khoo, Jack Siu, Peter Tsang, Raymond Yue and Dr. Raymond Kwan to consider their proposal.
 The group looked at three locations before deciding to lease 18 acres on Jericho Hill, overlooking English Bay and the North Shore mountains.
 (The three school buildings, located beside Jericho Community Centre, were built in 1964; WPGA originally occupied MacDonald Hall.)
 This group of entrepreneurial families managed building renovations, set up the business office, procured school equipment and designed the first uniform.

 In April 1996, Andrew Chan, Dr. Wong, Michael Choi (Hong Kong) and Elsie Sze (Vancouver) established West Point Grey Academy under the name West Point Grey Academy Independent School Society.
 The Society is registered as a charity with the federal government and as a Group 2 Independent School with the Province of British Columbia.